rahulkfernandes/Sentiment-Analysis-API/README.md

 - F1 Score = 0.75

 ## Inference
-Fine tuning of the “twitter-roberta-base-sentiment” model from HuggingFace shows the highest metrics with weighted and macro averages of F1 Score at 95%.
+Fine tuning of the “twitter-roberta-base-sentiment-latest” model from HuggingFace shows the highest metrics with weighted and macro averages of F1 Score at 95%.

 ## Installation
 Clone git repository